shawn61cp/calibre2jellyfin/README.md

  \# chown -R jellyfin:jellyfin /var/lib/jellyfin/.config
 </code>

+If you did not do so during the installation steps, make the script executable.

+<code>\# chmod 755 /var/lib/jellyfin/.local/bin/calibre2jellyfin.py</code>

 Now, if you did not already have a .cfg set up, continue as <code>root</code> and edit the configuration file <code>/var/lib/jellyfin/.config/calibre2jellyfin.cfg</code> as described under Usage above.

 Finally, exit from the root shell.